The Howard League for Penal Reform's annual awards for the country’s most successful community projects encouraging desistance from crime.

 The competition is open to statutory agencies and voluntary organisations that are developing diversionary schemes.

-The judging panel for 2016 Awards included:
+The judging panel for 2017 Awards will include:

 - Graham Robb, Chair, Restorative Justice Council

 - Glyn Thomas, Head of Implementation, Liaison and Diversion Programme, NHS England

 - Catryn Yousefi, Programmes Manager, The Howard League for Penal Reform